hammerheim-game/hammerheim-rules/8-scenarios.md

 lair if possible.
 Its ‘turn’ is performed before whichever player won the dice roll to go first, though it will do nothing until someone comes near its lair.
-For the monster’s stats, see ‘Great beasts in Mordheim’ over the page.
+For the monster’s stats, see ‘Great beasts in Hammerheim’ over the page.
 Starting the game
 Each player rolls a D6.
 The player rolling the highest has the first turn, and order of play proceeds clockwise around the